 Books That Claim Jesus Had A Wife

 Many defamatory statements were made about Jesus during His lifetime.
-He was called a drunkard and a friend of tax collectors and sinners (Matthew 11:19).
-In other words, He associated with unacceptable people.
+He was called a drunkard and a friend of tax collectors and sinners (Matthew 11:19) because, on occasions, He associated with unacceptable people.
 The Pharisees accused Him of using Satanic or demonic power to cast out demons (Matthew 12:24).
 That was an illogical accusation – demons working against themselves.
 They accused Jesus of lying when He said that He was the Son of God (John 10:33).
 The Pharisees refused to believe that He performed miracles (John 9:1-41).
 Eventually, the Pharisees ordered Jesus arrested and brought Him to the Sanhedrin Council for trial.
 Why?
-Mark 15:10 says that the Pharisees were jealous of Him, and John 11:48 says that they were afraid of loosing their political power.
+Mark 15:10 says that the Pharisees were jealous of Him, and John 11:48 says that they were afraid of losing their political power.
 They slandered Christ because they had a motive.

 Consequently, the Jewish leaders also falsely accused Jesus of blasphemy and plotted His death.
 The gospels reveal that Pontius Pilate believed Jesus was a righteous man.
 He was innocent of the charges.
 The wife of Pontius Pilate warned her husband to not kill Him.
 The gospel of Matthew records her warning to her husband.

 While he was sitting on the judgment seat, his wife sent him a message, saying, “Have nothing to do with that righteous Man; for last night I suffered greatly in a dream because of Him.”
 Matthew 27:19 (NASB)